Apoorva Raagangal: Release

-Apoorva Raagangal was released on 15 August 1975.
+Apoorva Raagangal was released on 15 August 1975, by Vijaya Films.
 When the film was released in Bangalore's Kapali theatre, Rajinikanth and Raja Bahaddur went to watch it.
 The latter recalled, "Nobody knew that he had acted in a film, We saw the film.
 When we came out, he started crying.
 I asked him, "Why are you crying?"
 He said, "I'm on the screen finally, I'm so happy.
 These are tears of joy".
 Despite being released on the same day as Sholay, which went on to become the highest-grossing Indian film at the time, Apoorva Raagangal became a box office success, completing a 100-day theatrical run.
 On its 100th day, Balachander held a ceremony in Madras to reward the cast and crew.
-The ceremony was attended by M. Karunanidhi, then the chief minister of Tamil Nadu.
+The ceremony was attended by M. Karunanidhi, then the Chief Minister of Tamil Nadu.

 Critical reception

 Apoorva Raagangal received critical acclaim.
 On 22 August 1975, The Hindu said, "K. Balachander has contributed a unique story, dialogues and superb direction in Kala Kendra's [Apoorva Raagangal].
 A film with a revolutionary offbeat theme it provides poetic experience".
 The reviewer praised the performances of the main cast, Nagesh's dual role performance as a doctor and a drunkard, and called Rajinikanth "dignified and impressive".
 They also appreciated the music and Vani Jairam's singing, and Lokanath's cinematography.
 The reviewer concluded, "Some of the most memorable scenes in this outstanding film emerge from the clash of personalities between the two odd pairs.
 The end should satisfy even conservative tastes and carries a subtle message about loving too well but not wisely."
 On 31 August, M. S. Udhayamurthy, writing for the Tamil magazine Ananda Vikatan, appreciated the film overwhelmingly for its quality, calling it one big musical concert happening before his eyes.
 He said he got so involved with the characters, to the point of forgetting they were artistes who were enacting their roles and started living with and empathising with them at the end.
 On the same day, Kanthan of Kalki praised the film for the screenplay and characters being innovative, along with the cast performances and music.
 Though some reviewers criticised Rajinikanth's performance and told him to improve, he complemented them over the reviewers praising his performance.